 In one study that went up to 30mm, the tap-to-click accuracy plateaued at 20mm, so there’s a point where button size doesn’t make that much of a difference anymore.

 Make sure there’s enough whitespace around your buttons, too, so they stand out.
 This also makes it easier for your subscribers to click the correct button.

-The best example of this would be an email with lots of links in one paragraph.
+The best example of this would be an email with several links in one paragraph.
 If you bunch your links close together, your subscribers are never going to accurately click on what you want them to click on, especially on mobile.

-Not every email client supports interactive elements, but where possible, adding a little interactivity to provide visual feedback helps subscribers know their interaction has registered.
+Not every email client supports interactive emails, but where possible, adding a little interactivity to provide visual feedback helps subscribers know their interaction has registered.

 It’s an extra sign to them that something is clickable.

-This can be as simple as a change in color or as complex as you want to go.
+This can be as simple as a change in color or more complex depending on your preference.
 (We know sometimes it’s fun to go all out, so don’t hold back—but know when to rein yourself in.)